-The Grange was built in 1843 by the influential Gothic Revival architect Augustus Pugin built The Grange in 1843 as a family home.
+The Grange was built in 1843 by the influential Gothic Revival architect Augustus Pugin, as his family home.
 He built it to live out his idea of life in a medieval, Catholic community.

-Guided tours of the ground floor can be booked in advance, every Wednesday afternoon at 2pm and 3pm.
+Guided Tours of the ground floor can be booked in advance, every Wednesday afternoon at 2pm and 3pm.
 Places are limited and must be booked in advance.
-Entry £4.
-Anyone wishing to visit will need to make an appointment.
-To book a place on a Wednesday tour, please contact The Landmark Trust on 01628 825925 (Mon-Fri 9am-5pm) or email firstname.lastname@example.org
+Entry £4pp.
+To book a place on a Wednesday Tour, please contact The Landmark Trust on 01628 825925 (Mon-Fri 9am-5pm) or email firstname.lastname@example.org